ell1e/Spew3D/README.md

 ```

 When you link your final program, make sure to add [SDL2](
-https://libsdl.org) to the command line, and everything that SDL2
+https://libsdl.org) to the linked libraries, and everything that SDL2
 needs.
+It should work no matter if you dynamically or statically link
+SDL2.